InfoTechRG/salesforce_ar_sync/README.md

 You can trigger a manual sync of any configured attributes.
 All checks to skip syncing or to sync asynchronously will still be executed.

+If the record does not exist in Salesforce, the provided attributes will be ignored and all attributes will be synced.

 ```ruby
 my_user_record.salesforce_sync(:email)